folio-org/raml-module-builder/README.md

 This documentation includes information about the Raml-Module-Builder (RMB) framework and examples of how to use it.

+(Note: This version of the README is for RMB v20+ version.
+If still using older versions, then see the [branch b19](https://github.com/folio-org/raml-module-builder/tree/b19) README.)

 The goal of the project is to abstract away as much boilerplate functionality as possible and allow a developer to focus on implementing business functions.
 In other words: **simplify the process of developing a micro service module**.